 Now you might think that a cheetah is fast, but trust me, the winds of a hurricane can be much much faster.
 In fact, 74 miles per hour is actually a very mild hurricane.
 There are five different types of hurricanes.
 The types of hurricanes are based on wind speed.

 Hurricane types are put into categories.
-Those who live in an area where hurricanes frequent will know if they are dealing with a category 1 or category 5 hurricane.
+Those who live in an area where hurricanes are frequent will know if they are dealing with a category 1 or up to a category 5 hurricane.
 Here’s the breakdown:

 - A Category 1: Winds 74-95 mph and is faster than a cheetah.